torvalds/linux/Documentation/core-api/xarray.rst

 new entry and return the previous entry stored at that index.
 You can use :c:func:`xa_erase` instead of calling :c:func:`xa_store` with a ``NULL`` entry.
-There is no difference between an entry that has never been stored to and one that has most recently had ``NULL`` stored to it.
+There is no difference between an entry that has never been stored to, one that has been erased and one that has most recently had ``NULL`` stored to it.

 You can conditionally replace an entry at an index by using :c:func:`xa_cmpxchg`.
 Like :c:func:`cmpxchg`, it will only succeed if